 1) A simulation of a simplified version of ACSMA is tested thoroughly on a PC server in order to verify the functioning of the complete mining process, configuration and communication.

 2) The Logic Synthesis, this is the process of converting high level language used to create ACSMA into hardware primitives like gates memory, FIFOs, registers etc. This is to analyze resources requirement and FPGA verification using an ACHRONIX testbed, for demo purposes.

 Step 2: Test of Full version of ACSMA with Reduced Number of Scrypt defined ROMMIX units (this is because of memory requirements).

 3) A simulation of mining process is tested on a PC server.
 Once again this is to verify the full functioning of the mining process of a large scale ACSMA unit.

-This also to showcase our product.
+This is to showcase our product.

 We have been working at all these points concurrently.
-We can show now results of point 1 and point 2.
+We can only show now results of point 1 and point 2.